 Zendesk uses Amazon Database Migration Service (AWS DMS) for change data capture (CDC) from over 1,800 Amazon Aurora MySQL databases in eight AWS Regions.
 It detects transaction changes and applies them to the data lake using Amazon EMR and Hudi.

 Zendesk ticket data consists of over 10 billion events and petabytes of data.
 The data lake files in Amazon S3 are transformed and stored in Apache Hudi format and registered on the AWS Glue catalog to be available as data lake tables for analytics querying and consumption via Amazon Athena.”

 “The introduction of a more seamless Apache Hudi experience within AWS has been a big win for our team.
-We’ve been busy incorporating Hudi into our CDC transaction pipeline and are thrilled with the results.
-We’re able to spend less time writing code managing the storage of our data, and more time focusing on the reliability of our system.
+We’ve been busy incorporating Hudi into our CDC transaction pipelines and are thrilled with the results.
+We’re able to spend less time writing code for managing the storage of our data and more time focusing on the reliability of our system.
 This has been critical in our ability to scale.
 Our development pipeline has grown beyond 10,000 tables and more than 150 source systems as we approach another major production cutover.”

-Finally, given how quickly lakehouse technologies are evolving, it's important to consider where open source innovation in this space has come from.
+Finally, given how quickly data lakehouse technologies are evolving, it's important to consider where open source innovation in this space has come from.
 Below are a few foundational ideas and features that originated in Hudi and that are now being adopted into the other projects.

 8/11/22 - Original publish date

 1/11/23 - Refresh feature comparisons, added community stats + benchmarks